 Established in 1969, St. Paul’s Nursery School is a non-sectarian school serving children from three to five years old.
-The school is accredited by the National Accreditation Commission for Early Care and Education Programs, which is managed by the National Association of Child Care Professionals (NACCP).
+The school is accredited by the National Accreditation Commission for Early Care and Education Programs, which is managed by the Association of Early Learning Leaders (AELL).
 St. Paul's is fully licensed, meeting all the health and fire regulations of the State of Connecticut and the Town of Fairfield.

 for Accreditation Information